Partnership Schools | Kura Hourua (Charter Schools)

-Charter, or Partnership schools kura hourua are a type of school in our education system, that involves the business sector and community groups in the provision of education.
+Partnership schools kura hourua (charter schools) are a type of school in our education system, that involves the business sector and community groups in the provision of education.

-Charter, or partnership schools kura hourua are required to focus on priority learners: Māori, Pasifika, learners from low socio-economic backgrounds and learners with special education needs.
+Charter schools are required to focus on priority learners: Māori, Pasifika, learners from low socio-economic backgrounds and learners with special education needs.

 Advisory Group on Charter Schools